Weruva Human Style Dog Food receives the Advisor’s top rating of 5 stars.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-As a group, the brand features an average protein content of 60% and an average fat level of 15%.
-Together, these figures suggest an overall carbohydrate content of 17% for the full product line.
+As a group, the brand features an average protein content of 59% and a mean fat level of 16%.
+Together, these figures suggest a carbohydrate content of 17% for the overall product line.

-Weruva Human Style Dog Food is a meat-based grain-free wet product using a generous amount of high quality meats as its main sources of animal protein, thus earning the brand 5 stars.
+Weruva Human Style is a grain-free meat-based canned dog food using a generous amount of chicken, fish or beef as its main sources of animal protein, thus earning the brand 5 stars.

 A Final Word